 A. A surety bond issued by a commercial surety company authorized to do business within the State of Maine, or an interest bearing trust account made payable to the Town of Windham, or a letter of credit, cash, or a certified check payable to the Town of Windham, shall be posted by the owner(s) or operator(s) in an amount recommended by the Town Manager or his/her authorized agent, with the advice of the Soil Conservation Service and/or a Registered Maine Civil Engineer, as sufficient to guarantee conformity with the provisions of the permit approval for the rehabilitation of existing mineral extraction operations, new mineral extraction operations, and/or loam stripping operations.
-The performance guarantee shall also include the cost to replace any private drinking water supply within three hundred (300) feet of the property boundary of the mineral extraction operation.
+The performance guarantee shall also include the cost to replace any private drinking water supply within three hundred (300) feet of the property boundary of the mineral extraction operation or any supply well within an area in which

-B. The amount of performance guarantee shall be sufficient to fund the costs of that rehabilitation which remains to be completed.
+- the elevation of the water table will be impacted by the development (i.e., where safe yield and water quality may be impacted). - B. The amount of performance guarantee shall be sufficient to fund the costs of that rehabilitation which remains to be completed.
 The performance guarantee must remain in force until the Planning Department or designee certifies that the site has been rehabilitated according to the approved plan.